jesusjorge/pysite/README.md

 I barely even ask or inform the user that a large script is about to be executed and installed.
 I don't recomend to follow this practices at all.

 It even feels illegal to do any of this stuff in here.
 This code doesn't feel like a proper software.
 If anything, it acts like a  invasive Trojan Horse, with hacks and virus.
+But instead of doing any damage to your computer, it delivers software using very questionable means.

 ---
 I like to move my important code to the top of my source file.